fah-OwO/realtime-auto-translate-using-clipboard/README.md

 # realtime-auto-translate-using-clipboard
-just for understande comment inyoutube from another language(I usually use it on Hololive)
+just for understande comment in youtube from another Japanese(I usually use it on Hololive). using google translate tkinker and clipboard on python to create this. only copy(ctrl+c) to selected sentence to translate. you can edit which language yoou want to translate yourself!